 Pros and Cons of a Long-Term Auto Loan

 - More interest paid: Since you will make interest payments for many more months, you will pay higher total interest for the car.
 Using the same $25,000 car with a 5% APR over five years, you would end up paying approximately $3,306 in total interest.
-However, paying the same interest rate on an 8-year auto loan would result in spending $5,384.
+However, paying the same interest rate on an eight-year auto loan would result in spending $5,384.

 - Warranty issues: Many vehicle warranties only stretch out over a three- to five-year period, which means it’s up to the car buyer to seek a vehicle with a longer warranty, or risk having a vehicle break down out-of-warranty while still making payments.

 He also explained that not as many drivers are experiencing negative equity as one would assume.
-While he did not outright promote the concept of taking a very long-term loan, he did note, “It isn’t quite as bad as it looks.”
+While he did not outright promote the concept of taking a long-term loan, he did note, “It isn’t quite as bad as it looks.”

 Of course, making the decision to take on any type of loan requires plenty of thought and consideration.
 Choosing a reputable lender, finding affordable auto loan rates and locating a quality vehicle that can last a long time all matters.

 The only real reason, however, to take on a long-term auto loan is if you can’t afford higher monthly payments.
 However, you might want to think about all the cons of doing so beforehand, as the long-term costs of a longer auto loan might make you reconsider the car price, make and model you choose to finance.